sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/singlenode.markdown

 ## Parallel package in R

-R scripts may use the `parallel` package to implement calcualtions that use multiple cores within a node, either explicitly or as part of functions within other packages.
-An example R script which uses `mcapply` to parallelise a calculation is below.
+R scripts may use the `parallel` package to implement calculations that use multiple cores within a node, either explicitly or as part of functions within other packages.
+An example R script which uses `mclapply` to parallelise a calculation is below.

 <details markdown="block" class="detail">
   <summary>An example R code using the `parallel` package <code>example.R</code>.</summary>
-This generates N samples from the standard normal distribution, and then performs a bootstrap analsys of the mean by resampling (with replacement) k times from these N samples.
+This generates N samples from the standard normal distribution, and then performs a bootstrap analysis of the mean by resampling (with replacement) k times from these N samples.
 The distribution of means is compared to the standard error of the original sample set and the distribution of means is compared to the expected form.

 The input parameters N and k are read as command line arguments.